Sriperumbudur: Geology

 Sriperumbudur belongs to the Sriperumbudur Formation, which is characterised by arenaceous and argillaceous rock units composed of splintery green shale, clays, and sandstones with ironstone intercalation.
 The rock units conformably overlie either the Precambrian basement or Precambrian boulder beds and green shales.
 The beds contain marine intercalations.
 Their lithologic suites and fossil fauna are suggestive of deposition under shallow and brackish conditions, probably close to the shoreline.

+Demographics

+Sriperumbudur has a population of 24,864, according to the 2011 Census of India, with 12,753 males and 12,111 females.
+The projected population for 2023 is 34,100.